A Great Idea

 Maximum size on record: 9.5 lbs and 24" long

-There are a couple of ways to get a breeder colony together; First, you could do what I did and buy a breeder colony from a reputable dealer .
+There are a couple of ways to get a breeding colony together.
+First, you could do what I did and buy a breeding colony from Lakeway Tilapia .
 This is a great way to get started faster, but it is more costly than the alternative.
-Second, you could buy some mixed sex fingerlings, maybe 25 or so, separate them into three groups when they are 3 to 4 inches, watch their behavior closely and eventually the males will become obvious.
-The disadvantage is the time it takes to really get started, the advantage is it is about 1/5 th the cost.
+Second, you could buy some mixed sex fingerlings, maybe 50 or so, separate them into three groups when they are 3 to 4 inches, watch their behavior closely and eventually the males will become obvious.
+The disadvantage is the extra time it will take to get started, the advantage is that it is about 1/5th the cost.

-I got my breeder colony April 2nd, thinking within a few weeks I would have a few hundred babies.
+thinking within a few weeks I would have a few hundred fry.

 Try to keep accurate records of what is going on with your fish.
 If possible, figure out a way to find the differences in the females then name them or number them.
 Keep breeding records.
 When a female starts to carry eggs, mark the day on your calendar.
-When I note that a female is carrying, I wait 8 days and just let her stay in the breeder tank.
-On day 8, I syphon about 4 inches of water into a 5 gallon bucket and gently net that female out of the breeder tank placing her in the bucket.
+When I note that a female is carrying, I wait 8 days and just let her stay in the breeding tank.
+On day 8, I siphon about 4 inches of water into a 5 gallon bucket and gently net that female out of the breeding tank placing her in the bucket.
 Make sure you rinse the net into the bucket, they usually spit some fry into the net.
 Set the net aside and gently pick up the female holding her over the water in the bucket.
-With one finger, open her mouth and gently rinse the remainder of the fry out of her mouth by dipping her face in the water then lift her up and place her back in the breeder tank.....now you have a hungry mom in the breeder tank and a bunch of babies to take care of in the 5 gallon bucket.
-Make sure the mom gets a few good meals before the male starts harassing her to breed again.
+With one finger, open her mouth and gently rinse the remainder of the fry out of her mouth by dipping her face in the water then lift her up and place her back in the breeding tank.....now you have a hungry mom in the breeding tank and a bunch of tilapia fry to take care of in the 5 gallon bucket.
+Make sure the mom gets a few good meals before the male starts harassing her again.
 In a few minutes, the fry will be swimming all over the bucket.
 At 8 days the fry are free swimming and the vast majority will not have a yolk sac still visible.
 Take a digital picture of the fry in the bucket (using a white bucket helps), print the picture and count the fry by just putting a line through each fish, or a dot, or whatever is easiest for you.
-Now you have a complete record of which female had how many babies and all of your dates.
+Now you have a complete record of which female had how many fry and all of your dates.
+Move the tilapia fry to an aquarium right away, a bucket will not allow enough dissolved oxygen into the water because of the surface area open to the air and the tilapia will die.

 Winter Update - A Word about Winter Water Heating